Welkom: Apartheid era

 During Apartheid in the years of segregation, the townships of Thabong and Bronville were established for black and Coloured people, respectively.

 On 8 December 1976, Welkom experienced an earthquake measuring 5.2 on the Richter magnitude scale.
 The most significant damage caused was the total collapse of a six-storey block of flats about 75 minutes after the event.
 Widespread damage to many other buildings was experienced throughout the city.
 Despite extensive damage to surface and underground mining structures, only four deaths occurred.

 During the decline of the Apartheid era, race relations were particularly problematic as many White South Africans felt threatened by the eventuality of a regime change.
 This was the main cause of the events that transpired on 13 May 1989, when the mayor, a Mr Gus Gouws, was tarred and feathered after officiating at a multiracial wheelchair marathon event.
 The National Party mayor ran foul of his White constituency when he proposed the opening of a taxi rank in the business district of Welkom.

 Aggrieved residents of the city then sought to humiliate him to dissuade him from authorising the erection of the facility, by assaulting him and a security guard, while he was officiating at the event.
 Four men were arrested and charged with the assault.

-Recent history
+1990–present

 On 20 March 1990, Welkom was struck by a multi-vortex tornado which went through the suburbs.
 This tornado was part of a 240 km long storm front and had a width of up to 1.7 km.
 This weather event proved to be the most devastating recorded, from the financial and insurance point of view, in South Africa to date, destroying 4,000 homes.

 On 26 September 1990, Welkom experienced a seismic event with a magnitude of 4.2, which resulted in two deaths and five injuries.